smartdevicelink/sdl_core_guides/docs/Developer Documentation/Logger/index.md

 # SDL Logger

-Open source version of SDL is using log4cxx for logging.
+SDL Core uses log4cxx for logging.
-Because of lack of log4cxx stability OEM should have an ability to replace log4cxx logger with any other logging boost or syslog.
+To provide flexibility SDL now provides the capability to replace the log4cxx logger with any other logging package such as boost or syslog.

-SDL implements Logger abstration for easily replacement of logging library.
+ SDL implements Logger abstraction allowing for easy replacement of the logging library.

 |||
 High Level Design